-- 1. Follow the procedure in before working inside your computer. - 2.
+- 1. Follow the procedure in Before working inside your computer. - 2.
 Remove the base cover.

-The following images indicate the location of the system fan and provide a visual representation of the removal procedure.
+The figure indicates the location of the fan and provides a visual representation of the removal procedure.

 - 1. Peel and lift the mylar covering the fan cable. - 2.
 Peel the tape and disconnect the I/O-board cable from the system board. - 3.
 Disconnect the fan cable from the system board. - 4.
-Remove the two (M2x2) screws that secure the fan to the palm-rest and keyboard assembly. - 5.
-Lift the fan off the palm-rest and keyboard assembly.
+Remove the two screws (M2x2) that secure the fan to the palm-rest and keyboard assembly. - $\textbf{5.} \hspace{0.1in} \text{Lift the fan off the palm-rest and keyboard assembly.}$

-Installing the system fan
+Installing the fan